microsoft/teams-ai/README.md

 ## Getting Started

+### Jump right in!

+> If you want to jump immediately into AI, try out the [04.ai.a.teamsChefbot](./js/samples/04.ai.a.chefbot) sample.
+This sample is a simple bot that uses the OpenAI API to build Teams apps.

+### Start with migration and other getting started guides

 To get started, check out the getting started table of contents.

 0. [Migration](getting-started/00.MIGRATION.md) - if you have an existing bot, this guide will help you migrate to this SDK.